 The roots of the McKittrick family name are in ancient Scotland with the Viking settlers.
 McKittrick was derived from the Old Norse personal name Sigtryggr, which literally means true victory.
 The Gaelic form adopted for the surname is Mac Shitrig.

 The surname McKittrick was first found in Galloway (Gaelic: Gall-ghaidhealaibh), an area of southwestern Scotland, now part of the Council Area of Dumfries and Galloway, that formerly consisted of the counties of Wigtown (West Galloway) and Kirkcudbright (East Galloway), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the McKittrick family
+Early History of the McKittrick family

 This web page shows only a small excerpt of our McKittrick research.
 Another 106 words (8 lines of text) covering the years 1000, 1376, 1643 and are included under the topic Early McKittrick History in all our PDF Extended History products and printed products wherever possible.

 Sound and intuition were the main things that scribes in the Middle Ages relied on when spelling and translating names.
 Since those factors varied, so did the spelling of the names.
 Spelling variations of the name McKittrick include MacKettrick, Kettrick, Kitterick, MacKitterick, MacEtterick, McKettrick, McKetrick, Ketterick and many more.

 Early Notables of the McKittrick family (pre 1700)